getnamo/Llama-Unreal/README.md

 Explore [LlamaComponent.h](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaComponent.h) for detailed API.
 Also if you need to modify sampling properties you find them in [`FLLMModelAdvancedParams`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaDataTypes.h#L49).

+# Note on speed

+If you're running the inference in a high spec game fully loaded into the same GPU that renders the game, expect about ~1/3-1/2 of the performance due to resource contention; e.g. an 8B model running at ~90TPS might have ~40TPS speed in game.
+You may want to use a smaller model or apply pressure easing strategies to manage perfectly stable framerates.

 # Llama.cpp Build Instructions